anaya012391/ETF-Portfolio-Optimization/README.md

 ## Project Overview

-This project compares three portfolio optimization techniques to identify an investment stratefy that balances return, risk, and diversification using historical ETF market data.

 This project explores whether historical exchange-traded-fund (ETF) market data can be used to construct anoptimized investment portfolio.
-Using Python, historical price data was analyzed to compare three portfolio optimization approaches: Monte Carlo simulatioin, unconstrained mathematical optimization, and a practical optimization model with allocation constraints.
-Each portfolio is evaluated using expected annual return, volatility, diversification, and Sharpe Ratio to determine which optimization method provides the best balance between risk and return.
+Using Python, historical price data was analyzed to compare three portfolio optimization approaches: Monte Carlo simulation, unconstrained mathematical optimization, and a practical optimization model with allocation constraints.
+Each portfolio is evaluated using expected annual return, volatility, diversification, and Sharpe Ratio to determine which optimization method provides the best balance between risk, return, and diversification.

 ---